peppergrinder/git_practice/README.md

 ### GitHub Actions

 Want to add automated tests after a pull request is created?
 Want to trigger something after a branch is merged into main?
 We can use GitHub Actions!

+GitHub Actions is a powerful, advanced GitHub feature that enables users to define custom and automated workflows triggered on various types of events such as pushing code or creating a pull request.
+The workflows execute inside a temporary container running in GitHub infrastructure.

 ### GitHub Project Management